cdktf/cdktf-provider-github/docs/organizationRuleset.csharp.md

 One of these patterns must match for the condition to pass.
 Also accepts `~ALL` to include all repositories.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.36.0/docs/resources/organization_ruleset#inlcude OrganizationRuleset#inlcude}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/5.37.0/docs/resources/organization_ruleset#include OrganizationRuleset#include}

 ---